-Since it was founded in 1885, Goucher College has built an extremely strong, varied, and innovative tradition of a liberal arts and sciences education.
+Since it was founded in 1885, Goucher College has built a strong, innovative tradition of liberal arts education.
 In 2006, Goucher became the first college in the nation to require all of its undergraduates to study abroad at least once before graduation.
-The college also was among the first in the country to introduce independent study, field work, early admissions, accelerated college programs, and individualized majors, and it was the second in Maryland selected to host a Phi Beta Kappa chapter.
+The college also was among the first in the country to introduce independent study, field work, early admissions, accelerated college programs, and individualized majors; it was the second in Maryland selected to host a Phi Beta Kappa chapter.
 Goucher developed one of the first political science internship programs in the country and later expanded it to all academic areas.

 Originally named the Woman's College of Baltimore, Goucher was founded by the Rev. John Franklin Goucher, after whom the college was renamed in 1910.
 Established in downtown Baltimore, Goucher relocated its campus in 1954 to Towson, MD, just eight miles north of the heart of the city.
 The college has been coeducational since 1986.

-Goucher launched a liberal education curriculum, which includes the requirement for a study abroad experience as well as other requirements that reflect the core values that underpin a liberal-arts education-values Goucher deeply honors.
-These include: proficiency in English composition and in a foreign language, and solid foundations in history, abstract reasoning, scientific discovery and experimentation, problem-solving, social structures, and environmental sustainability.
+Goucher maintains a liberal education curriculum, which includes the requirement for a study abroad experience, as well as other coursework that reflect the core values of a liberal arts education: proficiency in English composition and in a foreign language, solid foundations in history, abstract reasoning, scientific discovery and experimentation, problem-solving, social structures, and environmental sustainability.

 A member of NCAA Division III, Goucher's Gophers compete in basketball, volleyball, tennis, soccer, track and field, cross-country, swimming, field hockey, and lacrosse.
 The college also offers a varsity equestrian team and a variety of intramural sports.
 In recent years, Goucher's Gophers have won conference championships in field hockey, women's lacrosse, and men's basketball, and student-athletes routinely earn prestigious awards for their combined athletic and academic achievements.